Updated: Nov 23, 2022

 More Complex Forms of Whistleblower Defense Are Provided by Other Legislation.

-For example, the Sarbanes-Oxley Act of 2002 (a federal law intended to protect investors from fraudulent public company accounting) provides employees of publicly traded firms with the ability to sue for unfair termination if their employer dismisses them for reporting alleged securities fraud to the federal government or a supervisor.
+For example, the Sarbanes-Oxley Act of 2002 (a federal law intended to protect investors from fraudulent public company accounting) allows employees of publicly traded firms to sue for unfair termination if their employer dismisses them for reporting alleged securities fraud to the federal government or a supervisor.

 The "qui tam" rule of the California False Claims Act is another significant whistleblower statute.
-On behalf of the state government, California's qui tam statute allows an employee to sue their boss.
+On behalf of the state government, California's qui tam statute allows employees to sue their boss.
 This applies whether, concerning government funds, the contractor has committed bribery or embezzlement.